bryce-hoehn/automated-jellyfin-guide/README.md

     volumes:
       - ./qbittorrent:/config
       - /path/to/qbittorrent-downloads:/downloads
-    network_mode: service:glutun
+    network_mode: service:gluetun
     restart: unless-stopped
  ```

 Replace /path/to/qbittorrent-downloads with the directory you would like qBittorrent to store downloads.

-We added network_mode: service:glutun here so that all qbittorrent traffic gets routed through the VPN container.
+We added network_mode: service:gluetun here so that all qbittorrent traffic gets routed through the VPN container.

 Notice that we did not add the ports: section.
 When routing network traffic through another container, the ports have to be defined in the VPN container instead.